 Hydrangea macrophylla 'Bailmer' ENDLESS SUMMER is a mophead-like cultivar that is significantly different from other mop heads currently in commerce today because of its unique ability to bloom on both old and new growth and its extremely good winter hardiness.
 ENDLESS SUMMER plants produce flower buds not only in fall but also on new growth in spring and summer.
 It may be grown in acidic soils for its blue florets or in alkaline soils for pinker florets.
 Dark green, serrate, obovate to elliptic leaves (4-8” long).
 Repeat blooms from July to fall.

 No serious insect or disease problems.
 Some susceptibility to bud blight, bacterial wilt, leaf spot and mildew.
 Aphids are occasional visitors.

-Group or mass in a sheltered location in the shrub border.
+Group or mass in the shrub border.
 Also a good specimen or accent for foundations and other locations near homes or patios.
 Hedge.
+Containers.